Risk-Based Training Needs Analysis

 We have developed the toolkit to help organisations identify how risks associated with tasks can be managed through learning, assessment and competence management activities, while aligning with both learner and business needs.

 The tool opens in Microsoft Excel with data to input, review and amend.
 Instructions on how to use and customise the tool are contained within a user guide.

 The toolkit can be used for any given role, such as train driver, guard, station manager, maintainer and fitter.

 The toolkit and user guide are available as a download to RSSB members and affiliates only.

 There are two versions of the toolkit, one which can be used to identify the training needs of train drivers, and a blank version that can be used for all other roles.

-Any bespoke workshops to review and work through existing RBTNAs, and support with alignment to job roles will be at an additional charge.
+RSSB Training can also deliver bespoke workshops to review and work through existing RBTNAs, and support training and management teams with alignment to job roles.